DamonOehlman/filestream/README.md

 Because the implementations that I found really didn't cut the mustard :/

+## IE11 Support

+For usage with Internet Explorer 11, use a 4.x release of `filestream`.

 ## Example Usage

 Displayed below is an example that uses simple file drag and drop.
 Rather